SOFTS-Cocoa futures climb on tight supplies; coffee falls

-LONDON, March 17 (Reuters) - Cocoa futures on ICE rose on Friday, boosted by tight supplies in top grower Ivory Coast, while arabica coffee prices fell.
+LONDON, March 17 (Reuters) - Cocoa futures on ICE rose on Friday, boosted by tight supplies in top grower Ivory Coast, while coffee and sugar prices fell.

 COCOA